 Backups - You understand that you will remain solely responsible for taking backups of your account.
 We do not guarantee that any self-generated backups will be error free, and customers are responsible for making sure their backups contain all the files they require.
 Furthermore, you are not permitted to store any self-created backups wether created manually or through the backup utility on our server for more than 72 hours.
 Vimly Digital and it’s partners will not and can not be held liable, if the failure of a backup causes you direct, or indirect financial loses.

 Early Termination - We reserve the right to terminate any accounts during their period for any reason, including but not limited to retaining financial viability, server stability or overal integrity of the service.
 In the event of a no fault service termination, we will provide a minimum of 30 days notice and refund the value of all remaining months of service.
 In the event a customer choose to terminate their account early, they will not be entitled to a refund for the remaining period of service, unless specified elsewhere in this agreement.
 Accounts cancelled as a result of terms of service violations are not entitled to the 30 day notice period or any form service refund.
-The account owner is responsible for obtaining backups of their account during their notice period and cancelling any automated subscriptions - additional fees paid will not be refunded under any circumstances.
+The account owner is responsible for obtaining backups of their account during their notice period and cancelling any automated subscriptions.

 Content Ownership - You will retain the ownership rights of any content transmitted through our service if you originally produced it.
 You are personally responsible for making sure you have the rights to use any and all copyrighted material present on your website.